Optimal sampling for least-squares approximation: Preliminaries

 \subsection{Weighted least-squares approximation}

-Let $\cP \subset L^2_{\varrho}(D)$ be an arbitrary $n$-dimensional subspace, where $n \leq m$, in which we seek to approximate the unknown $f$ from the measurements \ef{f_meas}.
+Let $\cP \subseteq L^2_{\varrho}(D)$ be an arbitrary $n$-dimensional subspace, where $n \leq m$, in which we seek to approximate the unknown $f$ using the measurements \ef{f_meas}.
 We term $\cP$ the \textit{approximation space}.
-In this work, we consider general approximation spaces.
-In particular, this means that \textit{interpolation} -- which generally requires carefully-constructed points sets -- may not be possible \cite{dolbeault2021optimal}.
-Instead, we consider the \textit{weighted least-squares approximation} \be{ \hat{f} \in \argmin{p \in \cP} \frac1m \sum^{m}_{i=1} w(x_i) | y_i - p(x_i) |^2. } Note that the loss function is well defined almost surely (for fixed $f \in L^2_{\varrho}(D)$ and weight function $w$ as above), since pointwise evaluations of $f$ and $w$ are well-defined almost surely.
+We consider general approximation spaces in this work.
+In particular, this means that \textit{interpolation} is generally impossible \cite{dolbeault2021optimal}, as this requires intricate constructions of sample points that rely heavily on the structure of $\cP$.
+Instead, we consider the \textit{weighted least-squares approximation} \be{ \hat{f} \in \argmin{p \in \cP} \frac1m \sum^{m}_{i=1} w(x_i) | y_i - p(x_i) |^2. } Note that the loss function is almost surely well defined for any fixed $f \in L^2_{\varrho}(D)$ and weight function $w$ as above, and any $p \in \cP$ (since $\cP$ is finite dimensional).